fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

         Log.d(TAG, arSceneView.session?.config.toString())
     }

-In order to order to improve image quality, the following piece of code should be added before the `arSession.configure(config)` line.
-This will find the largest resolution and use it during the arSession.
+ARCore defaults it's resolution to 640x480.
+In order to improve image quality, the following piece of code should be added before the `arSession.configure(config)` line.
+This will find the largest resolution and use it during the ARSession.

     var selectedSize = Size(0, 0)
     var selectedCameraConfig = 0